Many people are looking for alternative . A holistic approach to treating psoriasis has worked for quite a few people!

 By trying these alternative psoriasis therapies, you may be able to get away from the prescription medicines and get back to natural ways to relieve your symptoms.
 You can also look into phototherapy to treat your psoriasis as another way to ease symptoms and flare-ups.

-Combined with a topical cream designed to counter psoriasis symptoms, you should be able to nearly eliminate your psoriasis symptoms!
+Combining alternative psoriasis therapy with a topical cream designed to counter psoriasis symptoms should nearly eliminate your psoriasis symptoms!

 “A short course in topical psoriasis agents” https://www.clinicaladvisor.com/features/a-short-course-in-topical-psoriasis-agents/article/118026/ written by Robert G. Greenberg, MD